-The Defeat-NCD Partnership was established in January 2018 to help tackle the most significant global health challenge of the century: premature death, sickness and disability from and the associated social and economic impacts of certain non-communicable diseases (NCDs).
+The Defeat-NCD Partnership was established in January 2018 to help tackle the most significant global health challenge of the century: premature death, sickness and disability from the associated social and economic impacts of certain non-communicable diseases (NCDs).

 Partnering across sectors

 The public–private–people partnership is hosted by the United Nations Office for Project Services (UNOPS) and includes governments, multilateral agencies, civil society, academia, philanthropic foundations and the private sector.